vitorxpd/pokestore/README.md

 These configurations ensure a consistent and clean codebase, as well as enforce commit message conventions.

 ## Functionalities
-Pokestore offers the following key functionalities:
+Pokéstore offers the following key functionalities:

 - Add items to the shopping cart
 - Remove items from the shopping cart